Dallas County, Texas Probate

 Filing Fees and Court Costs in Dallas County

-- As the 2nd largest Texas county, Dallas County's court costs include the initial petition filing fee, bond premiums (where the will does not waive bond), and publication fees for the required notice to creditors in a Dallas-area newspaper.
+- Court costs in Dallas County include the initial petition filing fee, bond premiums (where the will does not waive bond), and publication fees for creditor notice.

 The Probate Process in Dallas County